Major shareholder notification – Norges Bank

-GN Store Nord A/S hereby announces that on November 22, 2022, pursuant to Section 38(1) and Section 39(1) of the Danish Capital Markets Act, it received a notification from Norges Bank stating that on November 21, 2022 Norges Bank increased its aggregate holding of shares and financial instruments, cf. Section 38(1) and Section 39(2)(1) of the Danish Capital Markets Act, to above 5% of the share capital and voting rights in GN Store Nord A/S.
+GN Store Nord A/S hereby announces that on November 24, 2022, pursuant to Section 38(1) and Section 39(1) of the Danish Capital Markets Act, it received a notification from Norges Bank stating that on November 23, 2022 Norges Bank decreased its aggregate holding of shares and financial instruments, cf. Section 38(1) and Section 39(2)(1) of the Danish Capital Markets Act, to under 5% of the share capital and voting rights in GN Store Nord A/S.

 For further information, please contact: